This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

 Pinterest is chock-full of painting ideas for kids.
 Many of the images I find include children who can hold a paintbrush or stand at the easel and easily produce creative works of art.

 Painting does not come so easily for children with sensory issues, fine motor or cognitive delays, or other disabilities.
 This post shares tips/ strategies to help you adapt a painting activity so that your child can also enjoy creating with paint.

-Why painting may be a challenge for children with special needs
+Why painting may be a challenge for neurodivergent and disabled children

 - For children with fine motor delays, holding a paintbrush may be difficult.

 - For children with cognitive delays, they may not be developmentally ready to produce images with or without a tool.

 - For children who still mouth objects, they might be tempted to scoop up and taste paint (which may or may not be toxic).

 Suggestions for adaptations/modifications for painting

 - Use familiar tools rather than bare hands.
 While most school teachers and parents are encouraged to teach painting using fingers and hands, this may not work with a child with tactile sensory aversions.
 It’s true that finger painting is a great exploratory activity for some children, but the last thing you want is a meltdown in the middle of painting if your child gags just by looking at it!
 Give yourself permission to skip that step and move on to using tools instead—even if the child has fine motor difficulties.
 Don’t begin with the obvious use of a paintbrush.
 Instead, bring in familiar objects your child already holds or plays with easily.
 Think: plastic toys.
 Your child isn’t going to be expected to create a still-life.
 You’re going to work on abstract art – so whatever pattern you can get with an object your child holds well is great.